dalehamel/ruby-static-tracing/DEVELOPMENT.md

 # Darwin

 On darwin, you use dtrace.
-You need to disable SIP, as per the gem install instructions

 # Testing